loopingz/webda.io/packages/webda/README.md

 The **executors** are services that handle some routes directly, they have **access to the request body, the session, and can write out content to the client through the context object**.
 Executors derive from services, that's why the framework only see the element Service.

-Executors is a service family that handle the request.
+Executors is a service family that handles the request.

 ## Stores

-A Store is a executor that handle Creation,Retreive,Update,Delete of an object, it also have basic handling for mapping and cascade delete.
+A Store is an executor that handle Creation, Retrieve, Update, Delete of an object, it also has basic handling for mapping and cascade delete.

-You can decide to active the HTTP exposure on a store and then the url GET/POST/PUT/DELETE will be added to your API automatically to the endpoint of your choice
+You can decide to active the HTTP exposure on a store and then the URL GET/POST/PUT/DELETE will be added to your API automatically to the endpoint of your choice

-Events are thrown also before and after any operation done by the store to let you interfere with the operation by adding information to the object dynamically or even throwing exception to prevent the operation to happen
+Events are thrown also before and after any operation is done by the store to let you interfere with the operation by adding information to the object dynamically or even throwing an exception to prevent the operation to happen.

-To help the development, we have include 3 differents types of stores of NoSQL type
+To help the development, we have included 3 different types of stores of NoSQL type

 #### FileDB

-Just a simple one that store the object on the filesystem in a folder flatten
+Just a simple one that stores the object on the filesystem in a folder flatten

 #### DynamoDB